leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ##### [11.7 - Adding the jFocus() Formatting Function to the Report](#117---adding-the-jfocus-formatting-function-to-the-report-1)

 ##### [11.8 - Final Formatting of the Report Area](#118---final-formatting-of-the-report-area-1)

-#### Introduction

-This section will walk you through creating the SalesOrder spreadsheet, which is a detailed look at a single customer order.
-You will start by taking a look at the final SalesOrder spreadsheet to preview you will be creating.

 #### 11.1 - Creating the SalesOrder Worksheet